mdn/content/files/en-us/web/css/css_colors/relative_colors/index.md

 ### Color palette generator

-This example creates a basic color palette generator, which allows you to choose a base color and a color palette type.
+This example allows you to choose a base color and a color palette type.
 The browser will then show an appropriate palette of colors based on the chosen base color.
-The color palettes are as follows:
+The color palette choices are as follows:

 - **Complementary**: Includes two colors that are at opposite sides of a color wheel, or to put it another way, _opposite hues_ (see the {{cssxref("&lt;hue&gt;")}} data type for more information on hues and color wheels).
 To put it technically, the two colors would be base color, and base color with hue channel + 180 degrees.
 - **Triadic**: Includes three colors equal distances apart around the color wheel.
 To put it technically, the three colors would be base color, base color with hue channel -120 degrees, and base color with hue channel +120 degrees.